program detail

 Academic Requirement

-• Minimum Level of Education Required: To be accepted into this program, applicants must have an honours bachelor’s degree in nursing or a related discipline (e.g. education, health administration, public health) and A master’s or a doctorate's degree in nursing
+Minimum Level of Education Required: To be accepted into this program, applicants must have an honours bachelor’s degree in nursing or a related discipline (e.g., education, health administration, public health) with a minimum overall average of 70% (B) calculated in accordance with the graduate studies guidelines and a master’s or a doctorate's degree in nursing with a minimum overall average of 70% (B) calculated in accordance with the graduate studies guidelines.

 6.5 IELTS Score